 Located in the heart of Pisgah National Forest between Brevard and Asheville, Sliding Rock is nature’s own 60-foot water slide that's been entertaining kids and kids at heart for years.
 Take the plunge into this 11,000-gallon-per-minute river of refreshingly chilly water down the flat sloping boulder, ultimately landing in an 8-foot-deep watering hole.
 If the thrill isn’t your pill, there are two observation platforms where you can watch all the action.
 Lifeguards are on duty and changing rooms are available Memorial Day through Labor Day.
 This is the coolest place to be come summer, so it’s best to bring lots of patience, a sense of adventure and a towel.

-Cost Memorial Day through Labor Day: $3 per person; Children under 3, free; Offseason admission is free but donations are appreciated.
+Cost Memorial Day through Labor Day: $3 per person (cash or check only); Children under 3, free; Offseason admission is free but donations are appreciated.

 7 Bicycle Loaner Program at Roanoke Canal Museum & Trail